alicerunsonfedora/cm-godot/clickable/README.md

 ### Important notes regarding visual rendering

-Currently, the game uses GLES2 as its rendering backend.
-This increases compatibility for more devices running Ubuntu Touch, but some visual glitches may occur on lower-end hardware.
+Currently, the game uses GLES3 as its rendering backend, with a fallback to GLES2 if necessary.
+Some Ubuntu Touch devices may witness visual glitches depending on graphics hardware limitations.